23.8 Creating Documentation

 - Parameters and return values

-- Error conditions or panics
+- Error conditions or potential panics

 - Safe/unsafe usage details